De3vil/SteaLinG/README.md

 ### Description
-The SteaLinG  is an open-source penetration testing framework designed for social engineering
+The SteaLinG  is an open-source penetration testing framework designed for social engineering After the hack, you can upload it to the victim's device and run it
 ### disclaimers:
 This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes